SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Maps of Diffuse Galactic Emission

 \subsection{Diffuse PAH and \bralpha\ Emission Maps}

+\figref{fig:line_maps} shows the resulting $3.3$-$\um$~PAH map on the top panel and the \bralpha\ map at $4.05~\um$ on the bottom panel.
+The PAH map provides a large-scale view of $3.3$-$\um$~PAH emission, which is bright and detectable throughout the Galactic plane, including in the anti-center direction.
+Compared to \figref{fig:fullskymap}, the zodiacal light contamination is reduced by the continuum subtraction.
+However, some scan-aligned artifacts due to time-variable foregrounds remain, particularly toward the edges of the footprint where Galactic emission is fainter.
+In addition to zodiacal light, these may also arise from emission from the Earth's upper atmosphere~\citep{Hui_2026}.

-Figure~\ref{fig:line_maps} shows the resulting $3.3$-$\um$~PAH map on the top panel and the \bralpha\ map at $4.05~\um$ on the bottom panel.
-The maps reveal several prominent star-forming regions along the Galactic plane that serve as useful orientation landmarks.
-On the left-hand side of the Galactic center, a broad bright area corresponds to the Cygnus complex, which appears strongly in both the PAH and \bralpha\ maps and was the focus of the early \spherex\ wide-field study by \citet{Hora2026}.
+To visualize the spatial relationship between PAH emission and ionized gas, \figref{fig:rgb} shows a two-color composite map of the Galactic plane, in which the $3.3$-$\um$~PAH feature is assigned to the red channel and \bralpha\ emission to the blue channel.
+This rendering highlights the spatial complementarity of the two tracers, with PAH emission outlining extended shells surrounding compact regions of ionized gas. \figref{fig:rgb} also labels several prominent star-forming regions along the Galactic plane.
+On the left-hand side of the Galactic center, a broad bright area corresponds to the Cygnus complex, which shows strong emission in both tracers and was the focus of the \spherex\ wide-field study by \citet{Hora2026}.
 On the far left, well below the midplane, the Taurus region shows relatively strong PAH emission.
 Above the Galactic center, diffuse PAH emission is visible in the Ophiuchus region, while the \bralpha\ emission there is weaker and more localized.
 To the right of the Galactic center, the Vela region forms another bright enhancement in both tracers along the plane.
 Near the far-right side of the maps, slightly below the midplane, the Orion complex appears in both PAH and \bralpha\ emission.
-A zoomed-in view of the Orion nebula is presented in Figure~\ref{fig:rgb_orion}.
+A zoomed-in view of the Orion Nebula is presented in \secref{ssec:orion}.

-Some scan-aligned artifacts are visible in the maps.
-These are due to a combination of residual LVF gradients and time-variable foregrounds, including zodiacal light and emission from the Earth’s upper atmosphere~\citep{Hui_2026}, which are not yet fully removed in this preliminary analysis.

-Overall, the PAH map provides a large-scale view of $3.3$-$\um$~PAH emission, which is bright and detectable throughout the Galactic plane, including in the anti-center direction.
-Together with the \bralpha\ map, these data products form the basis for the RGB composites~(\figref{fig:rgb}), the PAH abundance map~(\figref{fig:pah_over_rad}), and the correlations discussed in the following sections~(Figures~\ref{fig:correlation} and \ref{fig:anticorrelation}).